Keeping your YMCA Clean, Safe, and Enjoyable

 Please note that face masks are required when you enter the building and in common spaces of our family centers in Orange County, Seminole County, and the city of Ocala.
 This executive order mandates masks are to be worn by people 2 years and older.
 Masks won’t be provided, so please be sure to bring your own.
 Wear the mask over your nose and mouth and secure it under your chin.

-Y staff aren’t permitted to wear PPE intended for healthcare workers or gaiters per CDC recommendations.
+Y team members aren’t permitted to wear PPE intended for healthcare workers or gaiters per CDC recommendations.

 What to Expect from the Y